 To deliver an effective speech, the speaker has to know their lines.
-In golf, the golfer needs to know two of the most important lines to properly preset the wrists and take the handle of the golf club to the top of their swing.
+In golf, the golfer needs to know two of the most important lines to properly Sync/Preset the wrists, lower forearm, and take the handle of the golf club to the top of their swing.

 These two lines are the C-Line and the B-line.
-The C-Line is how the right and the left wrist and wristband are synced and preset.
+The C-Line is how the right and the left wrist and wristband are synced/preset.
 The C-Line is significant because of how the hands are positioned on the handle of the club.
 I use several props for the self-coaching technique.
 One is a pair of boxing gloves, orientated as if they are holding a golf club at address, as noted below.
-The C-Line goes from the bottom of the left wristband to the middle of the right wristband, where there is an important nodule, called the right Styloid Radial Process.
+The C-Line goes from the bottom of the left wristband to the middle of the right wristband, where there is an important tendon, called the Palmaris Longus, or Palmer’s, Tendon for short.
 How these interact with the golfer’s thenars is critical in Presetting the wrists and Syncing elbow.

 The B-Line is the golfer’s base of their swing plane, after the golfer has Preset their wrists and Synced elbows into the lock position, like in the Figure of my grandfather sketched out in his Red Book noted above in Figure The ESPY Golf Swing Lock Position.